CD3/libUncertainty/README.md

   quantities (variables with units) as arguments.
 - Non-intrusive: the library will propagate error through *arbitrary* functions, no special implementations or modification are necessary.
 Just create `uncertain<...>` variables and propagate error through your code.

+**Non-Features**

+- The library does not do any sort of automatic differentiation to automatically propagate error through expressions.
+Any calculation that you want to propagate error through must be wrapped in a function, which may be lambda.